 Take books outdoors

 Children love to be outdoors, particularly when the sun is shining!
 If you're planning a bug hunt in the garden, or a trip to the local park this summer, why not start the day by reading a book from our Baby Books about Bugs list or 9 Books about Going to the Park?
 Take the time to talk about what you miight discover on the way or what you might see when you get there.
 You can also use the outdoors as a tool for enhancing and extending the story that your little ones love.
-Books like The Gruffalo are perfect for taking outdoors (particularly if you're walking in the forest!) and if you have a copy of Who's That? by Rod Campbell in your Bookbug Toddler Bag, why not try spotting the animals in your book as you're out and about?
+Books like The Gruffalo are perfect for taking outdoors (particularly if you're walking in the forest!) and books like Who's That? by Rod Campbell are great for a bit of animal spotting when you're out and about.